Staycation ideas for NYC families

-The relaxed vibe on the east side of town will leave you strolling aimlessly if you don’t know where to find all the hidden gems.
-Animal lovers would do well to venture to the Tisch Children’s Zoo (212-439-6500) to feed the llamas, pigs, goats and sheep before entering the larger Central Park Zoo to watch the seal show, spy on polar bears and study exotic birds.
+The east side of town might leave you strolling aimlessly if you don’t know where to find all the hidden gems.
+Animal lovers would do well to venture to the Tisch Children’s Zoo to feed the llamas, pigs, goats and sheep before entering the larger Central Park Zoo to watch the seal show, spy on polar bears and study exotic birds.
 Don’t forget to visit Billy Johnson Playground next door to the zoo, and ride the giant curving slide carved right into a (small) mountain!
-The kids will want to conquer it multiple times and you may not be far behind.
-While in the park, you can also take a peek at how the city Mayor lives, with a history rich tour of gorgeous Gracie Mansion (212-570-4751).
-If a delectably whimsical dining experience is what you’re after, visit Serendipity 3 (212-838-3531) for upscale comfort food, like crepes, omelettes, chicken that’s been deep fried, then oven roasted, and caviar burgers for the ‘rents!
-Then, indulge your sweet tooth with an out of this world ice cream Sunday, or their world famous frozen hot chocolate.
-For a simply delicious afternoon pick-me-up, head to Dylan’s Candy Bar (866-939-5267) and watch the kids marvel over the selection, while you pretend not to do the same.
-Upstairs there’s a cozy café with colorful glass-covered candy filled tabletops and a good selection of snacks and drinks.
+While in the park, you can also take a peek at how the city Mayor lives, with a history rich tour of gorgeous Gracie Mansion.
+If a delectably whimsical dining experience is what you’re after, visit Serendipity 3 for upscale comfort food like crepes, omelettes, chicken that’s been deep fried, then oven roasted—and caviar burgers for the ‘rents!
+Then, indulge your sweet tooth with an out-of-this-world ice cream sundae, or its world-famous frozen hot chocolate.
+For a simply delicious afternoon pick-me-up, head to Dylan’s Candy Bar and watch the kids marvel over the selection, while you pretend not to do the same.

-The hipsters and filmmaker set run this thriving downtown neighborhood, and there’s no shortage of inventive entertainment everywhere you turn.
-Build your own robot at Brooklyn Robot Foundry (347-762-6840), where you can create as a family, or drop off the little ones for a kid only class while you pop into a local tavern like Warren 77 (212-227-8994), for a drink or some cinnamon waffles, while you wait.
-Afterwards, head to the Tribeca Saturday Greenmarket (212-788-7476) for a taste of local goodness.
+The hipster-and-filmmaker–set run this thriving downtown neighborhood, and there’s no shortage of inventive entertainment everywhere you turn.
+Build your own robot at Brooklyn Robot Foundry, where you can create as a family, or drop off the little ones for a kid only class while you pop into a local tavern like Warren 77 for a drink or some cinnamon waffles, while you wait.
+Afterwards, head to the Tribeca Saturday Greenmarket for a taste of local goodness.
 Open every Saturday, rain, shine or sleet—this farmers market meca of Tribeca has all the fresh produce, herbs, and sheep’s milk dairy you could hope for.
 It even features a healthy selection of fresh cut flowers!
 With cooking demonstrations, samples galore, seasonal activities and raffles every weekend, it’s a local favorite.

-Not willing to touch Times Square with a ten-foot pole?
+Not willing to touch Times Square with a 10-foot pole?
 Embrace the kitsch for thrills!
 The lights never go out on Broadway shows for kids—from The Lion King to Gazillion Bubble Show, and sometimes you can even grab discount Broadway tickets to save yourself a few bucks.
-You might also (or instead) try a trip to Madame Tussaud’s "Ghostbusters Experience" if you've never been (866-841-3505), and (of course!) explore the rest of the museum.
-You'll find realistic-looking wax sculptures of all your favorite celebrities!
-Wind down (well, wind up) at Ellen’s Stardust Diner (212-956-5151) for a 1950s vibe, singing waiters and a yummy blue-plate special like grandma used to make.
+You might also (or instead) try a trip to Madame Tussaud’s, where you'll find realistic-looking wax sculptures of all your favorite celebrities!
+Wind down (well, wind up) at Ellen’s Stardust Diner for a '50s vibe, singing waiters and a yummy special like grandma used to make.

 This bustling part of town, bursting with creativity and culture, has got something for everyone.
-Chelsea Market (212-652-2121) runs right through the center of it all, complete with benches carved right into the smooth stone walls, and a mystical fountain with lights that change color.
+It's worth bringing up again: Chelsea Market runs right through the center of it all, complete with benches carved right into the smooth stone walls, and a mystical fountain with lights that change color.
 From shopping at Anthropologie to the fab fashions and original art collection at Artist & Fleas; from savoring the just-jumped-out-of-the-sea fresh seafood of The Lobster Place to tempting your sweet tooth at Fat Witch Bakery or Doughnuttery, there’s no shortage of visual and palate temptations for you and the kids, all under one giant roof.
-After your exquisite sensory overload, pop over to Sky Rink (212-336-6100) for some indoor ice-skating, or get your strike on at Bowlmor Chelsea Piers (212-835-2695).
+After your exquisite sensory overload, pop over to Sky Rink for some indoor ice-skating, or get your strike on at Bowlmor Chelsea Piers.

-The LES is New York City’s most historical neighborhoods—all old world charm and discovery, and the perfect place for a getaway.
-For a guided sojourn into the lives of our immigrant ancestors, visit the Tenement Museum (212-982-8420), where you can tour the apartments and businesses as they were over 150 years ago, venture on guided neighborhood walks, and “meet the residents” of yesteryear.
-Hua Mei Bird Garden, operated by the Forsyth Garden Conservancy (212-219-0258), is a hidden gem where the local residents bring their beautifully colorful birds in ornate cages, to gather and sing sweet songs for the public—a must see for adults and kids alike.
-And in keeping with the theme of cute animal creatures, swing by Meow Parlour, where you can get cozy and mingle with a room full of cats, and even take a yoga class with them!
-For a stay-cay souvenir, visit My Plastic Heart (646-290-6866), a mind-blowing gallery and toy store brimming with collectable playthings from all over the world.
+The LES is one of NYC's most historical neighborhoods—complete with old-world charm, it's the perfect place for a getaway.
+For a guided sojourn into the lives of our immigrant ancestors, visit the Tenement Museum, where you can tour the apartments and businesses as they were over 150 years ago, venture on guided neighborhood walks and “meet the residents” of yesteryear.
+Hua Mei Bird Garden, operated by the Forsyth Garden Conservancy, is a hidden gem where the local residents bring their beautifully colorful birds in ornate cages, to gather and sing sweet songs for the public—a must see for adults and kids alike.
+In keeping with the theme of cute animal creatures, swing by Meow Parlour, where you can get cozy and mingle with a room full of cats...and even take a yoga class with them!
+For a stay-cay souvenir, visit My Plastic Heart, a mind-blowing gallery and store brimming with collectable playthings from all over the world.